-Careful preparation and planning are extremely important before spreading any glue on the floor.
+Careful preparation and planning are extremely important before spreading any glue on the floor/wall.
 A job done right will be seamless.

 Premixed adhesive is spread now.

 The adhesive must be set thin enough so it won't come up between and above the pennies once the sheets are placed down.
-The smaller the angle between the trowel and floor (plywood), the thinner the adhesive layer.
+A professional should know which kind/size of trowel to use to spread the adhesive.

-To be on the safe side, and as a general idea, the adhesive should be about as thick as a penny itself but the installer decides what's best based on doing and seeing.
+To be on the safe side, and as a general idea, the adhesive layer should be about as thick as a penny itself but the installer decides what's best based on doing and seeing.

-The sheets of pennies are placed on the adhesive one by one making sure they are interlocked with no gaps and the pennies 'flow' from one sheet to another without being able to tell where one sheet ends and another begins.
+The sheets of pennies are now placed on the adhesive one by one making sure they are interlocked and the pennies 'flow' from one sheet to another without being able to tell where one sheet ends and another begins.

 Also, the pennies should be gently pressed in place enough that the adhesive will touch them, while at the same time no adhesive should rise up between and above the surface of the pennies.

 A wooden rolling pin (kitchen tool) or a similar cylinder rolled over the pennies is helpful here to make sure all pennies make contact with the glue and form an even surface.

 Different views of the same 6 sheets of pennies glued to plywood.

 Notice how no adhesive comes up between and above the pennies.
-This provides assurance that no adhesive will be 'sticking up' visible through the grout later on.
+This provides assurance that no adhesive will be visible through the grout later on.

 Now we step back for a while and enjoy the view.
 A big helper comes along to take over the project and it does... dries it for free.
 It's called time.